apache/rocketmq-operator/README.md

           requests:
             storage: 8Gi
 ```
 which defines the RocketMQ broker cluster scale, the [ip:port] list of name service and so on.
+By default, the nameServers is an empty string which means it is automatically obtained by the operator.

 ### Create RocketMQ Cluster